nvaytet/germ_bot/README.md

-# lunarlander bot
+# Germ bot

-Template bot for the Lunar Lander game
+Template bot for the Cholerama game